-Another issue with an analysis of ESG scores and firm or portfolio performance is that a common ESG strategy is to hold lower ESG quality firms and employ engagement to improve the ESG aspects and increase the value of the firm.
-Because ESG engagement strategies are typically conducted behind the scenes (McCahery, Sautner and Starks, 2016; Krueger, Saunter and Starks,
+Another issue with an analysis of ESG scores and firm or portfolio performance is that a common ESG strategy is to hold lower-ESG-quality firms and employ engagement to improve the ESG aspects and increase the value of the firm.
+Because ESG engagement strategies are typically conducted behind the scenes (McCahery, Sautner, and Starks 2016; Krueger, Saunter, and Starks 2020), it is difficult to establish whether they are successful without proprietary data from the investor who implements this strategy.
+A number of studies have examined the relation between stock returns and engagements on governance issues (Smith 1996; Carleton, Nelson, and Weisbach 1998; Gillan and Starks 2000; Becht et al. 2009; Becht, Franks, and Wagner 2021).
+Fewer studies have also examined the relation between stock returns and engagement on social or environmental issues (Dimson, Karakaş, and Li 2015, 2021; Barko, Cremers, and Renneboog 2021; Grewal, Serafeim, and Yoon 2016).
+These researchers generally have found that institutional investors' ESG engagements have appeared to be successful in improving a firm's E, S, or G qualities, resulting in higher returns.

-2020), it is difficult to establish whether they are successful without proprietary data from the investor who implements this strategy.
-A number of studies have examined the relation between stock returns and engagements on governance issues (e.g., Smith, 1996; Carleton, Nelson, and Weisbach, 1998; Becht et al., 2009; Becht, Franks and Wagner, 2021).
-Fewer studies have also examined the relation between stock returns and engagement on social or environmental issues (e.g., Dimson, Karakaş, and Li, 2015; Barko, Cremers, and Renneboog, 2021).
-These researchers generally have found that institutional investors' ESG engagements have appeared to be successful in improving a firm's E, S or G qualities, resulting in higher returns.
-Further, while these studies have focused on the first moment, mean stock returns, one study has examined whether engagement has been successful in changing E, S or G qualities and significantly reduced downside risk (Hoepner, Oikonomou, Sautner, Starks and Zhou, 2021).
-In particular, these authors find that the measured risk reduction effects depend on whether the engagement is viewed as successful and the effects vary across engagement types with the most effective engagements (in terms of lowering downside risk ) arising from those that address environmental topics (primarily climate change).
+Further, while these studies have focused on the first-moment mean stock returns, one study has examined whether engagement has been successful in changing E, S, or G qualities and significantly reduced downside risk (Hoepner, Oikonomou, Sautner, Starks, and Zhou 2021).
+In particular, these authors find that the measured risk-reduction effects depend on whether the engagement is viewed as successful and the effects vary across engagement types with the most effective engagements (in terms of lowering downside risk) arising from those that address environmental topics (primarily climate change).